matrix-org/matrix-appservice-slack/README.md

    matrix_admin_room: "the ID of the room created in step 1."
    ```

+1. See [datastores](docs/datastores.md) on how to setup a database with the bridge.

 1. Generate the appservice registration file (if the application service runs
    on the same server you can use `localhost` as the `$HOST` name):